btnguyenPersonal/classnotesS2021/coms352/352notes1.md

 Assume 1TB SSD and 4 byte entry for each 4KB page, then map is 1GB

 A hybrid mapping approach can map at either the page or block level, far fewer blocks so less mapping required

+## Crash Consistency

+Only inode and bitmap are written to disk - inode and bitmap are consistent, but data has garbage

+Only inode and data block are written to disk - the bitmap has not been updated to allocate the data block, in future data block could be overwritten

+Only bitmap and data block are written to disk - space  is allocated but not used, will never be freed

+## Crash recovery with File System Checker

+Unix tool __fsck__ (file system check) is used to check and fix file system on boot

+Disadvantage - need to check entire file system, slow for big file systems

+## Journaling (Write-ahead logging)

+Second Strategy, before making any change to the file system, first store a note to the disk about what operations are about to be performed

+Write ahead of the operation into a log, thus the name write-ahead logging or journaling

+If crash occurs you know from logs exactly what needs to be checked and fixed, no need to scan entire file system for errors

+## Physical Logging

+In physical logging the complete contents of the update are first written to a log

+Have both a Journal write __before__ and __after__ the writing to disk, for confirmation

+To speed up file system, blocks can be written out of order

+## Journal Steps

+1. Journal write - write the contents of the transaction

+2. Journal commit - write the transaction commit blocks

+3. Checkpoint - write the commit data and post that the transaction is done

+## Recovery